-School-wide undergraduate assessment criteria for levels 4, 5 & 6 Technique and knowledge Performance and/or creative output Communication and artistic values Professional protocols Consistently meets the expected outcomes demonstrating good I understanding.
+School-wide undergraduate assessment criteria for levels 4,5&6 Technique and knowledge Performance and/or creative output Communication and artistic values Professional protocols Consistently meets the expected outcomes demonstrating good I understanding.
 Breaks down tasks or ideas into simpler parts and produces evidence to support decisions.
 Performs the role sufficiently well to be accepted in a professional performing arts environment at entry level with potential to rapidly advance.
 Good presentation using a limited range of resources. and adapt behaviour for the benefit of the project.
 Coherent communication showing a good level of ability to discuss their subject. utilising some theoretical and technical knowledge to provide a good working environment.
-Good level of accountability seeing projects through to completion and achieving good outcomes.
-School-wide undergraduate percentage ranges for levels 4, 5 and 6 with descriptors A satisfactory level Performs the role sufficiently well to be accepted into a performing arts environment at entry level.
+Good level of accountability seeing projects through to completion and achieving good outcomes. otors 40- 49 A satisfactory level A satisfactory level A satisfactory level A satisfactory level School-wide undergraduate percentage ranges for levels 4, 5 and 6 with descriptors 49 Meets the expected outcomes demonstrating a satisfactory level of understanding of the facts.
+Displays ability to apply knowledge to actual situations.
+Achieves the learning outcomes at a satisfactory Performs the role sufficiently well to be accepted into a performing arts environment at entry level.
 Satisfactory commitment and motivation to produce satisfactory work.
-A satisfactory level Satisfactory communication that on occasions lacks coherence.
+Satisfactory communication that on occasions lacks coherence.
 Satisfactory ability to present and negotiate ideas which contributes to the development of the team.
-Tries to take into account others' opinions and solution with evidence of a A satisfactory level Demonstrating satisfactory time and resource management skills.
+Tries to take into account others' opinions and solution with evidence of a Demonstrating satisfactory time and resource management skills.
 Demonstrates a satisfactory level of preparation and personal organisation with some reference to theoretical and technical knowledge resulting in provision of a

-School-wide undergraduate assessment criteria for levels 1,5&6 Technique and knowledge Performance and/or creative output Communication and artistic values Professional protocols 0, 2 % level requiring frequent support. willingness to adapt ideas for the benefit of the project. satisfactory working environment.
+School-wide undergraduate assessment criteria for levels 4,5&6 Technique and knowledge Performance and/or creative output Communication and artistic values Professional protocols level requiring frequent support. willingness to adapt ideas for the benefit of the project. satisfactory working environment.
 Satisfactory understanding of the collaborative process.
-Consistently accountable and seeing projects through to completion achieving satisfactory outcomes. jo 30- An unsatisfactory level An unsatisfactory level An unsatisfactory level An unsatisfactory level School-wide undergraduate percentage ranges for levels 4, 5 and 6 with descriptors 39 Demonstrates a low level of knowledge and skills.
-Unable to integrate principles, theories and techniques.
-Does not meet the expected outcomes demonstrating a lack of understanding of the facts and inability to remember previously learned information.
-Does not yet show potential to be able to perform the role sufficiently well to be accepted in a professional performing arts environment.
-Lack of commitment to produce work of an acceptable standard.
-Poor presentation and Frequently incoherent communication lacking capacity to describe their work; very little understanding of the nature of the collaborative production process Lacking in interpersonal skills.
-Not presenting ideas in a coherent way leading to alienation from the rest of the team.
-Demonstrating poor time and resource management skills.
-Demonstrates a poor level of preparation and personal organisation with very little reference to theoretical and technical knowledge resulting in a poor working environment.
-School- levels 4 reamed information. unable to use a range of resources. the team.
+Consistently accountable and seeing projects through to completion achieving satisfactory outcomes. for 30- 39 An unsatisfactory level An unsatisfactory level An unsatisfactory level An unsatisfactory level tage ranges t 55 Demonstrates a low level of knowledge and skills.
+Unable to integrate Does not yet show potential to be able to perform the role sufficiently well to be Frequently incoherent communication lacking capacity to describe their work; very little Demonstrating poor time and resource management skills. uate percen escriptors principles, theories and techniques.
+Does not meet the expected accepted in a professional performing arts environment. understanding of the nature of the collaborative production process Demonstrates a poor level of preparation and personal organisation with very little reference School-wide undergraduate percentage ranges for levels 4, 5 and 6 with descriptors outcomes demonstrating a lack of understanding of the facts and inability to remember previously Lack of commitment to produce work of an acceptable standard.
+Lacking in interpersonal skills.
+Not presenting ideas in a coherent way leading to alienation from the rest of to theoretical and technical knowledge resulting in a poor working environment.
+School-w levels 4, learned information.
+Poor presentation and unable to use a range of resources. the team.
 Lack of accountability or responsibility for